MicrosoftDocs/sql-docs/docs/database-engine/breaking-changes-to-database-engine-features-in-sql-server-2016.md

 -   The *TimeStamp* column of `sys.fn_virtualfilestats` has expanded from an **int** to a **bigint** data type.

--   The MD2, MD4, MD5, SHA, and SHA1 algorithms are not available under compatibility level 130.
-Using the MD2, MD4, MD5, SHA, or SHA1 hash algorithm **is not recommended**, but can be done by setting the database compatibility level to a value lower than 130.
+-   The MD2, MD4, MD5, SHA, and SHA1 algorithms are deprecated.
+Use SHA2_256 or SHA2_512 instead.
+Older algorithms will continue working, but they will raise a deprecation event.

 -   Under database compatibility level 130, implicit conversions from **datetime** to **datetime2** data types show improved accuracy by accounting for the fractional milliseconds, resulting in different converted values.
 Use explicit casting to datetime2 datatype whenever a mixed comparison scenario between datetime and datetime2 datatypes exists.
 For more information, see this [Microsoft Support Article](https://support.microsoft.com/help/4010261).